WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module5_Functional_Annotation/functional_annotation_manual_review.md

 | HUMAnN3 | Short reads | Relative abundance of pathways | Community-level functional capacity |
 | Prokka on MAGs | Genome FASTA | Annotated genes & CDS | Genome-resolved functional potential |

+## Useful concepts

+* **MetaPhlAn (Metagenomic Phylogenetic Analysis)**
+A computational tool used to profile the composition of microbial communities from metagenomic sequencing data using clade-specific marker genes.

+* **ChocoPhlAn**
+A reference database used by HUMAnN that contains annotated microbial genomes and gene sequences, enabling species-level functional profiling of metagenomic samples.

+* **UniRef (UniProt Reference Clusters)**
+A set of clustered protein sequence databases (UniRef100, UniRef90, UniRef50) that group similar sequences together to reduce redundancy and improve computational efficiency in sequence analysis.

+* **Gene families**
+Groups of genes that share a common evolutionary origin and have similar sequences and often similar biological functions.

 # Part I — Community-level functional profiling (HUMAnN3)
 ## Overview